tsegall/semantic-types/README.md

 ## Correlation ##

 The program correlation will produce a correlation matrix for the Semantic Types detected for any give locale.
+See example below.

+!Correlation(Images/Correlation.png)

 ## Usage ##